 Take note of the transition from the main body of the rug to the fringe.
 Is there a narrow band with no face fibers (called a kilim strip)?
 Are there colored weft threads throughout the body of the rug or near the fringe?
 What about the edge treatment?
 Have the edges been finished by wrapping 2, 3, or perhaps 4 warp threads together?
 Do the sides and edges of the rug look square or is the rug dimensionally challenged with the sides appearing wavy?

 All those construction factors and more are clues to where the rug was woven.
 As an example, tribal rugs woven by nomadic peoples are more likely to use wool on wool rather than cotton foundation.
 Perhaps goat hair is seen on the edge finish.
 Due to the more portable style of loom used, the rugs are likely to be smaller and seldom square.
-The patterns are chiefly geometric with more straight lines and less curves, fewer floral patterns, and less intricate designs.
-The weft yarns may vary in size with some portions of the weft thicker than another.
+The patterns are chiefly geometric with more straight lines and fewer curves, fewer floral patterns, and less intricate designs.
+The weft yarns may vary in size with some portions of the weft thicker than others.
 The spinning of the yarn is less controlled than in an industrial city environment.

 Construction’s Impact on Cleaning

 Wool and other hair fibers are excellent at hiding dirt.
-To an extent, wool tends to shed dry particle soil and water.
+To an extent, wool tends to shed dry particles of soil and water.
 Where does the dirt go?
 Deeper in the pile, down to the foundation.
 Wool rugs are also likely to have a much more dense pile than the Saxony or Berber carpet in your living room.
-Rugs fibers hold pounds of soil before they begin to look soiled.
+Rugs fibers hold pounds of the soil before they begin to look soiled.
 Dirt is trapped by macro-occlusion (in the small spaces between yarns) and by micro-occlusion (soil held in the space between individual filaments of the yarn).

 The denser the pile the more soil can be held.
 Rugs with depressed warps effectively make the foundation thicker and an even better hiding place for dry soils.
-Expect to spend significantly more time removing dry soils from rugs when compared to installed carpet.
+Expect to spend significantly more time removing dry soils from rugs when compared to installed carpets.
 More time and agitation are needed to loosen soil from thicker rugs.

-On the other hand, flat woven rugs have no pile to trap dirt.
+On the other hand, flat-woven rugs have no pile to trap dirt.
 Dusting (dry soil removal) will be much simpler.
 Flat weaves are reversible and both sides have probably been walked on.
-So, you will need to clean front and back.
+So, you will need to clean the front and back.
 Any soil, spots, or stains that are not removed will be visible.
 Time saved in dusting may be balanced with additional time required to patiently remove stains.
 Remember, like a doctor the rug specialist must abide by the motto, “First, do no harm.”
 Our zeal to remove every remnant of stain can get us into trouble.
-The high pH cleaners, oxidizers and reducers that you may have come to depend upon when cleaning synthetic carpet can all harm wool.
+The high pH cleaners, oxidizers, and reducers that you may have come to depend upon when cleaning synthetic carpets can all harm wool.
 When cleaning, it is recommended to use the mildest oxidizers and reducers.
 In addition, provide your client the information they need to give informed consent before you continue.

 When cleaning cotton fringes, it is good to keep in mind that the natural color is not pure white.
 Over-white fringes may indicate that previous cleaning attempts have done damage, weakening the cotton.
 Strands of fringe can be pulled loose by the vacuum cleaner or by agitation during cleaning.
 Document the condition of the rug including fringes before you begin work.
 Be cautious when using any treatments to brighten or whiten the fringe.
-You don’t want to be responsible for damage.
+You don’t want to be responsible for the damage.